 - Roll batter into tablespoon size balls onto a cooking sheet, then flatten them out

 - Bake for 6-10 minutes

 The last thing you want is to create a batch of edibles to find out they are either too weak or way too strong.
 When cooking with marijuana, one of the biggest obstacles cannabis chefs face is accurately measuring how much cannabis to include in your recipe.
-Rule of thumb is generally 1 teaspoon of cannabis butter or cannabis oil usually contains around 10 mg of cannabis.
+Rule of thumb is generally 1 teaspoon of cannabis butter or cannabis coconut oil usually contains around 10 mg of cannabis.
 For those who have never had cannabis infused food it’s best to maybe start with half a teaspoon.
 As you cook more with cannabis you will have a better understanding of what your tolerance is and how much is the right amount.
 Always start off slow and gradually move your way up once you get more comfortable.
 Here are some tips on how to roughly calculate how potent your edibles will be.

 - A gram of cannabis is roughly at least 100 mg of THC